 The long-term expected rate of return on the State OPEB and SEAD-OPEB plan investments were determined using a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected nominal returns, net of investment expense and the assumed rate of inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.

-9. System Employees' Other Postemployment Benefits, continued The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:
+The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

 Target Allocation & Estimated Rates of Return by Asset Class